 Are you a recovering MLM distributor?
 Are you a current one?
 What have you/are you learned/learning about the process?

 I am amazed at the awesomeness of God.
 I seriously stand amazed at what God is doing and will do for His kids.
 In Psalm 91, it says that “Those who live in the shelter of the Most High will find rest in the shadow of the Almighty.”
-Right now, I believe that we are experiencing the peace of God by the rest of God.
+Right now, I believe that we are experiencing the peace of God through the rest of God.
 We are to be resting in Him in the shadow of the Almighty.
 Following the “rest” of God is “This I declare of the LORD: He alone is my refuge, my place of safety; he is my God, and I am trusting him.”
 We are refugees of this world in the arms of Christ as we fight on.
 It is so easy for you and I to preach to one another.
 The hard part is living it.

 Several years ago we discovered a major leak in our kitchen.
 We had been soaking towels from time to time and could not figure it out.
 I moved everything in our mudroom out thinking it was coming from the wall where our bathroom is.
 Dry as a bone.
 I looked by our water softener, which we haven’t used since we moved in, dry as the desert.
 I looked at Sara and said “it’s the fridge.”
 I was avoiding that because you and I know that it’s not cheap buying a refrigerator.